Easy Deviled Eggs with Bacon Recipe

 - Use the freshest eggs.

-- Put the eggs in the pan before adding water from the tap.
+- Put the eggs in the pan before adding tap water.

 - Use about 6 cups of water.